A licence is required under the Child Care Licensing Act to operate a child care program that provides care for 7 or more children except for:

 Starting a family day home

 There is a different process for starting a family day home.
-See the Family day home page for more information.
+See Become an approved family day home for more information.

 Connect with your local Children’s Services office for any questions you have about applying for and receiving a child care licence.